eduxstad/MarkReadDemo/README.md

 > it will be removed from the UI and live notification listeners will be informed so they can remove the notification from their UIs.

 If somehow the notification represented a foreground service it may not wish to be cancelled.
-However, as there are no foreground services being used in this demo (and no way to stop on), it is still unexpected that this behavior is occurring.
+However, as there are no foreground services being used in this demo (and no way to stop one), it is still seems unexpected that this behavior is occurring.